Tutorial Gateway

 Java rint Function

-The Java rint Function is one of the Java Math Library functions, which is to round the specified expression or an individual number to the nearest mathematical integer.
-In this article, we will show how to use Java Math.rint function with example.
+The Java rint Function is one of the Math Library functions, which rounds the specified expression or an individual number to the nearest mathematical integer.
+This article will show how to use Java Math.rint function with an example.

-The basic syntax of the Math.rint Function in Java Programming language is as shown below.
+The basic syntax of the Math.rint Function in Java Programming language is shown below.

 static double rint(double number); //Return Type is Double